Qwen3.5-122B on DGX Spark · part 1

 - The SM121 fix stack from Part 1 works correctly for Qwen3.5-122B.
 Output is coherent and accurate.

 SupportsQuantis required — without it, GDN layers get quantized and output is garbage.
-This is a non-obvious bug that would cost hours to diagnose from scratch.- The theoretical decode ceiling on GB10 for 122B NVFP4 is ~30 tok/s.
-When Marlin adds GDN kernel support, this is the target to validate against.
+This is a non-obvious bug that would cost hours to diagnose from scratch.- The bandwidth ceiling on GB10 for a 10B-active MoE is ~55 tok/s; real-world targets will be lower once attention/norm overhead is included.
+When Marlin adds GDN kernel support, validate against this ceiling, not the 14 tok/s currently observed.

 Established: